bbauska/W3Cx-5of5/README.md

 this object, I will need to convert it to a real JavaScript object:
 "users = (<b>xhr.response</b>)".
 But in order to turn it into JavaScript object, we use "JSON.parse()", you remember from the previous video?
-And here, just to debug I can try to write: 'first user' ...Because this object is an array, you see it&apos;s an array.
+And here, just to debug I can try to write: 'first user' &#155;Because this object is an array, you see it&apos;s an array.

 Displaying the first of them should work.
 It says 'first user' is an object.
 I can also directly turn it into a string.
-Ok, parentheses is missing...And I can see this time, the first user, the 'first user' that has been displayed.
+Ok, parentheses is missing&#155;And I can see this time, the first user, the 'first user' that has been displayed.
 Now we will use this!
 That will check that it works: we can call displayUsersAsATable(&#41;) passing the users.
 In order to insert a table here, first we need to create the table.